-It may dispense with a hearing if written submissions or any other documents or material lodged permit the tribunal to adequately determine the matter in the absence of the parties (section 50(2)and (3)).
+The Tribunal may dispense with a hearing if written submissions or any other documents or material lodged permit it to adequately determine the matter in the absence of the parties (section 50(2)and (3)).
 This is a change from the former ADT Act, where consent of the parties was necessary.